 Consumer services jobs cover a wide range of industries—from retail and hospitality to customer support and financial services.
-If you’re considering a career in this sector, one of the first questions you might ask is: do consumer services jobs pay well?
+If you’re considering a career in this sector, one of the first questions you might ask is: Do consumer services jobs pay well?

 What Are Consumer Services Jobs?